- Home

 Turnitin

 Turnitin is a software available in Canvas that compares submitted assignments against a set of academic papers to identify areas of overlap between the submitted assignment and existing works.
 Turnitin is effective as both a deterrent and an educational tool.
-Use Turnitin to review assignment submissions for originality and create opportunities to help students identify how to properly attribute sources rather than paraphrase.
+Use Turnitin to review assignment submissions for originality and create opportunities to help students identify how to attribute sources correctly rather than paraphrase.